volotat/GANLib/README.md

 Also going to dedicate this project as part of [#100DaysofMLCode](https://github.com/llSourcell/100_Days_of_ML_Code) challenge to get some additional motivation.
 Here will be the log of the progress: [100DMLCLog.md](100DMLCLog.md)

 #### Installing:
 WARNING!
 Keep in mind this is a very early stage of the project.
 Many things might not work as expected!
+(That said, feel free to open issue, ask a question or make any suggestions.)
 ```sh
 git clone --recursive https://github.com/Mylittlerapture/GANLib GANLib
 cd GANLib